Neural Networks Without Magic: Occam’s Razor and a Programmer’s View

 • Weight init: He for ReLU, Xavier-like for others

-• Basic gradient clipping (per-neuron, ±5) in backprop
+• Gradient clipping (per-neuron, ±5)

 • Double precision, x64 build (MSVC)